arkime/arkimeweb/_wiki/api_viewer_docs.md

 GET - /api/session/raw/:nodeName/:id/png OR /api/session/raw/:nodeName/:id.png

-Retrieve a bitmap image representation of packets in a session.
+Retrieve a bitmap image representation of packets in a session given the session id and node name.

 **Parameters**: